wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 ## Insert in Back

 Now we will cover adding to the back of a linked list.
-There will be two different ways that we can insert to the back; one way requires us to utilize a temporary pointer to traverse to the end of the list to add our node, and the other requires we keep track of another node within our list to add in `O(1)` time.
+There will be two different ways that we can insert to the back; one way requires us to utilize a temporary pointer to traverse to the end of the list to add our node to add in `O(n)` time; the other requires we keep track of another node within our list to add in `O(1)` time.

 Here we insert `7` to the end of the list with our first method.